Are you selecting the best candidate for your job opening and organization?

 Many employment service providers in Ottawa provide workshops for employers around the selection process – including pre-screening candidates and the provision of free space for job fairs, one-on-one interviews, and help in planning meet-and-greet events with job seekers.
 Explore the section on Getting Recruitment Support and see the links below to point you in the right direction to finding these programs and services.

 You can also check learning events and workshop offerings from the local Chambers of Commerce, professional associations, and other business-focused organizations.
-Please visit our Employer Information Sheets page to find out more about these sources of information.
+Please visit QUICK CLICKS on the home page to find out more about these sources of information.

 It is important to document all your hiring decisions to protect yourself from any claims from unsuccessful candidates.
 Having a written job offer and contract at the end of the process that is kept on file is also highly recommended.
 If there are any issues down the road, being able to reference clear, written documents will help you make your case.